-Services that are covered for you What you must pay when you get these services Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$0 copayment for each office visit.
-Prior authorization rules apply The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Services that are covered for you What you must pay when you get these services Supervised exercise therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment. \$0 copayment for each office visit.
+Prior authorization rules Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. apply The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Telehealth services Urgent Care Telehealth \$0 per virtual visit.
 This benefit allows you to conduct a visit with a licensed doctor in the comfort of your own home.
 This benefit is for non-life threatening conditions such as, but not limited to cough, flu, nausea, sore throat, fever, and allergies.
 Urgent care telehealth is available 24 hours a day, 7 days a week, 365 days a year.
 Urgent care telehealth visits with doctors can be conducted by secure video capabilities from your computer, tablet, or smart phone.
 Urgent care telehealth is not intended to replace your primary care doctor or specialist.
 When you call or log on for the first time, you will need to set up an account and register your information.

 Services that are covered for you What you must pay when you get these services Telehealth services (continued) Behavioral Telehealth This benefit allows you to connect with licensed Psychologists, Master's level therapists, or Psychiatrists via video visits 7 days a week by appointment.
 Flexible scheduling provides night and weekend access, and many times, same day appointments.
 Behavioral telehealth visits with practitioners can be conducted by secure video capabilities from your computer, tablet, or smart phone.
 Behavioral telehealth is not intended to replace your primary care doctor or specialist.
 To access behavioral telehealth, you will need to access through an app or through the SCAN website.
 When you call or log on for the first time, you will need to set up an account and register your information.
 For more information about this benefit, go to the SCAN Health Plan website at www.scanhealthplan.com .
 This benefit does not apply to your maximum out-of-pocket amount.
-Transportation (Routine) Routine transportation is provided in a taxi, wheelchair van, or gurney van for non-emergent qualifying medical services.
-This does not include ambulance transport.
-See the "Ambulance Services" section earlier in this chart. \$0 copayment for each one-way ride.
-You are covered for up to 36 one-way rides per year All transportation, including wheelchair and gurney transports, must meet plan criteria.
-(50-mile limit each way) when using SCAN
+Urgently needed services A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Your plan must cover urgently needed services and only charge you in-network cost-sharing.
+Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
+However, medically necessary routine provider visits, such as annual \$0 copayment for each visit.